5 simple steps to get out of debt

 Related article: Do you believe you can become wealthy?

 People underestimate the impact that everything we have ever heard, seen and experienced in relation to money has on our ability to earn, hold and grow it.
 Understanding the psychology of money and how habits are created will help you create new belief patterns and new habits that will not only help you get out of debt but will also help you stay debt-free in the future.

 Reading Suggestion: “Secrets of the Millionaire Mind” by T. Harv Eker

-Without a plan a goal is just a dream.
-Without a buffer you’re far too vulnerable to the kind of curveballs that knocked you into the hole in the first place.
+Without a plan, a goal is just a dream.
+Without a buffer, you’re far too vulnerable to the kind of curveballs that knocked you into the hole in the first place.
 Figure out how much you have each month to attack your debt and create a plan that will allow you to pay down each debt systematically, starting with the smallest balance (this is called the Debt Snowball).
 Keep your expectations realistic but figure out the end date for each debt so you can easily track your progress.
-Then, for the first few months, put half of your “debt attack” dollars against your debt and half towards savings.
+Then, for the first few months, but half of your “debt attack” dollars against your debt and half towards savings.
 Build your savings to $1000 and then attack your debt with every dollar you have.
-It might seem counter-intuitive to save money in a low interest account instead of paying down high interest debt but in doing so you create a buffer against unexpected expenses that could derail your debt busting plan.
+It might seem counter-intuitive to save money in a low-interest account instead of paying down high-interest debt but in doing so you create a buffer against unexpected expenses that could derail your debt busting plan.
 You also help your brain get comfortable with the idea that you are the kind of person that can have $1000 just sitting in an account which is extremely important for the psychological aspects to get out of debt.

 Related article: Live for today or plan for tomorrow